 - Go on a country walk and then relax in a pub afterwards

 - Make a colourful collage with autumnal leaves

 - Put on some wellies and jump in the puddles

 - Spend the evening getting inspired by watching old Ted Talks

 - Buy yourself some autumnal flowers and spend the afternoon arranging them

-- Buy some crayons and a colouring book and tuck in
+- Buy some crayons and tuck into a colouring book

 - Make a chunky vegetable soup and enjoy it with some toasted bread

 - Go apple picking

 - Bake an apple pie or very British crumble

 - Enjoy a wine tasting tour

 - Treat yourself to a luxurious massage